thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/408-1-19-Sheltered-Aerie.markdown

 Enchant land

-Enchanted land has "<span class="tip mana-icon mana-t" title="Tap">T</span>: Add two mana of any one color to your mana pool."
+Enchanted land has "<span class="Tap">T</span>: Add two mana of any one color to your mana pool."